Academic Deficiency and Reinstatement

 Please select one of the following options (Tri-Cities Students):

-→ I was enrolled during the Spring semester 2013 and my semester and/or cumulative grade point average was below a 2.00 for the first time OR my cumulative GPA was below a 2.0 for the third time.
+→ I was enrolled during the Spring semester 2014 and my semester and/or cumulative grade point average was below a 2.0 for the first time.

-The Current Student reinstatement application for Fall 2013 will be available May 7, 2013
+The Current Student reinstatement application for Fall 2014 is closed.

-The Former Student reinstatement application for Fall 2013 will be available April 1, 2013
+The Former Student reinstatement application for Fall 2014 is closed.

 If you are unsure which Rule you are deficient under, please read the explanations about Rules 38 and 39: